Ritvikshah2000/FoodLogApp/README.md

 ## Running & Viewing Application
 The repository includes an apk file that can be loaded onto an android 8.0+ phone and used.
 The repository also includes a video demonstrating the functionality of the prototype

+## Collaborators
+This project was in collaboration with the following Simon Fraser University Students:
+Ritvik Shah
+Kenrick Lam
+Steven Tran
+Lora Koo